nickrago/CS140-Final-Project/projectView/README.md

-This folder is for all files in package projectView.
+This folder is for all files in package projectview.